About the city

 What is unique about Rottenburg?

 Bringing together “Cities of Safe Harbours": Rottenburg, a small town in one of the richest regions in Germany, made national headlines when Mayor Stephan Neher (CDU, Christian Democrats) made an urgent plea for the direct in-take of refugees from the Mediterranean.
 In summer 2019, he said: “If it comes down to it, I'll get a local bus driver to go down to Italy and pick up the people himself".
-Since then, Rottenburg has taken a nationwide leading role in networking with municipalities to encourage them to welcome refugees, and has taken over the management of the “Cities of Safe Harbours" alliance from the much larger city of Potsdam.
+Since then, Rottenburg has taken a leading role in networking with municipalities to encourage them to welcome refugees and has assumed the coordination role of the "Cities of Safe Harbours" alliance for Baden-Württemberg.

 What are the key factors?